MiningCryptoLive/open-eth-pool-script-install/README.md

-# Open Eth Pool Script Setup and Install
+# Open Etc Pool Script Setup and Install

 This repo will help you to install [open-ethereum-pool][repo]
 # Feautures